Temporal table considerations and limitations

 UPDATEstatements can't reference the

 SYSTEM_TIMEperiod columns.
-Attempts to insert values directly into these columns will be blocked.
+Attempts to insert values directly into these columns are blocked.

 TRUNCATE TABLEisn't supported while

 Direct modification of the data in a history table isn't permitted.

 ON UPDATE CASCADEaren't permitted on the current table.
 In other words, when temporal table is referencing table in the foreign key relationship (corresponding to

 CASCADEoptions aren't allowed.
 To work around this limitation, use application logic or after triggers to maintain consistency on delete in primary key table (corresponding to